-As a preschooler, I hardly understood the importance of health testing, what it meant to be a reputable breeder, or the special care that would need to be taken in order to care for and support a giant like Keola.
-My mother was absolutely devastated when she found out that Keola’s difficulty walking was due to hip dysplasia.
+As a preschooler, I hardly understood the importance of health testing, what it meant to be a reputable breeder, or the special care that would need to be taken in order to care for and support giant breed dogs like Keola.

 Watching the will to live fade from this once happy, silly puppy afflicted with parvovirus was one of the saddest experiences of my young life.
-These were the early years…

-Maya, my first heart dog, was a beautiful apricot brindle mastiff and my first venture into the world of mastiffs as an adult.
+Maya, my first heart dog, was a beautiful apricot brindle mastiff and my first venture into the world of Mastiffs as an adult.
 Three months after my husband and I picked her up we brought home little Burton, a gorgeous yellow Labrador Retriever.

-They traveled with us across country, joined us camping, hiking and fishing, shared the joy of bringing our daughter into our family and eventually moved with us to Arizona where they both spent the last years of their lives.
+They traveled with us across the country, joined us camping, hiking, and fishing, shared the joy of bringing our daughter into our family, and eventually moved with us to Arizona where they both spent the last years of their lives.

 Journey With Linus